 - Length, ideally, must not exceed 10-15 minutes

 - Works need not be premieres nor be composed specifically for this project

-- Up to three entries per composer are permissible, each requiring a separate entry fee
+- Multiple entries per composer are permissible, each requiring a separate entry fee

 - Composers are welcome to attend the performance and bring guests for free